ruthvik129/open-budget-india/README.md

 This app connects to the CKAN API of open union budget and the following things can be done

 - View , Search , filter all the datasets available
 - Table and Chart visualisation for the union budget dataset

+## Tech Stack
+  - Elastic UI
+  - React

 Live Demo : https://sad-poitras-e837d6.netlify.app/
 ## Available Scripts